 The Paleozoic gastropod (snail) Shansiella carbonaria (Norwood & Pratten, 1855) is a common find at a Pine Creek limestone locality I collect from Armstrong County, Pennsylvania.
 I also recover specimens from the Brush Creek limestone.
 Examples of S. carbonaria are easy to come by (especially at the Pine Creek locality), and I find each to be unique and visually pleasing to examine.
 Norwood & Pratten first described this medium-sized snail species more than 160 years ago as Pleurotomaria carbonaria.
 Percy Raymond, the Carnegie Museum’s first Assistant Curator of Invertebrate Paleontology reported it locally from the Brush Creek and Ames Limestone (Raymond, 1909).
 Yin created the genus Shansiella in 1932.
 Years later Knight, Batten, and others reassigned Pleurotomaria carbonaria to Yin’s new genus, Shansiella.

 Roger Batten erected the family Portlockiellidae in 1956 and placed Portlockiella kentuckyensis as the type species.
 He did so in a short article, so as to allow publication of this family in the upcoming Treatise of Invertebrate Paleontology.
 Only two years later he published a rather large volume on Permian gastropods from the southern United States.
-He created two new species of Shansiella that have since been to the genus Permoconcha.
+He created two new species of Shansiella that have since been moved to the genus Permoconcha.
 Batten also performed detailed work in the 1970s using images generated by a scanning electron microscope.
 His work showcased the crystalized aragonite on S. carbonaria specimens collected from the Eastern United States.

 In more modern times, Richard Hoare and others reported on the distribution of several Pennsylvanian fossil gastropods throughout the marine units in the Appalachian Basin.
 Specimens of Shansiella carbonaria are reported to be recovered from ten of fourteen distinct Pennsylvanian-aged marine zones (Hoare et al, 1997).
 The species is often found in Upper Carboniferous publications such as Fossils of North Texas, and Fossils of Ohio.